wxssym/FenicsATL/README.md

 # FenicsATL
-An ATLAS Fenics Board tests data analysis tools and functions library with some routine scripts.
+An ATLAS Fenics Front-end boards tests data analysis tools and functions library with some routine scripts.

-# Documentation
+## Documentation
-documentation available on https://github.com/wxssym/FenicsATLdoc and accessible on https://wxssym.github.io/FenicsATLdoc/.
+documentation available on its own [repository](https://github.com/wxssym/FenicsATLdoc) and accessible on its own [github page](https://wxssym.github.io/FenicsATLdoc/).